 Place of residence

-The human body is very sensitive to climate change.
-If a person gets to the north, where the amount of oxygen is less than in the area of \u200b\u200bhis usual residence, then he may experience a feeling of fatigue and drowsiness.
-After the body adapts, the problem will go away by itself.
+The human body reacts very sensitively to climate change.
+If a person finds himself in the north, where the amount of oxygen is less than in the area of his usual residence, he may experience a feeling of fatigue and drowsiness.
+After the body adapts, the problem will go away on its own.

-Lack of vitamins and minerals
+Lack of vitamins and microelements

 Constant fatigue and drowsiness in women may be due to a lack of vitamins in the body.
 Vitamins are responsible for transporting and obtaining oxygen.
-To replenish their level, you need to eat right or take additional vitamin complexes.
+To replenish their levels, you need to eat right or take additional vitamin complexes.

-Poor or improper nutrition
+Poor or unhealthy diet

 Bad habits